endurodave/C_AsyncCallback/README.md

 <h2>Introduction</h2>

 <p>Callbacks are a powerful concept used to reduce the coupling between two pieces of code.
 On a multithreaded system, callbacks have limitations.
 What I&#39;ve always wanted was a callback mechanism that crosses threads and handles all the low-level machinery to get my event data from one thread to another safely.
 A portable and easy to use framework.
-No more monster switch statements inside a thread loop that typecast OS message queue void* values based upon an enumeration.
+No more monster switch statements inside a thread loop that typecast OS message queue <code>void*</code> values based upon an enumeration.
 Create a callback.
 Register a callback.
 And the framework automagically invokes the callback with data arguments on a user specified target thread is the goal.&nbsp;</p>

+<p>On systems that use event loops, a message queue and switch statement are sometimes employed to hande&nbsp;incoming messages.
+Over time, the event loop function grows larger and larger as more message types are dispatched to the thread.
+Weird hacks are added in order to solve various system issues.
+Ultimately what ensues is a fragile, hard to read function that is constantly touched by engineers over the life of the project.
+This solution attempts to simplify and standardize the event loop in order to generalize the movement of data between threads.&nbsp;</p>

-<p>I&rsquo;ve documented different C++ solutions to asynchronous multicast callbacks on two previous CodeProject articles.
+<p>I&rsquo;ve documented C++ solutions to asynchronous multicast callbacks on two previous CodeProject articles.
 One version supports a single callback argument.
-The other employs a multi-argument C++ delegate paradigm at the expense of increased complexity (see the <strong>References </strong>section below for C++ articles).&nbsp;</p>
+The other employs a multi-argument C++ delegate paradigm&nbsp;(see the <strong>References </strong>section below for C++ articles).&nbsp;</p>

 <p>This third time around the solution is implemented in C. The callback solution presented here provides the following features:</p>

 <ul>
 	<li><strong>Asynchronous callbacks</strong> &ndash; support asynchronous callbacks to and from any thread</li>
 	<li><strong>Thread targeting</strong> &ndash; specify the destination thread for the asynchronous callback</li>
-	<li><strong>Callbacks </strong>&ndash; invoke any C or C++ free function with a matching signature</li>
+	<li><strong>Callbacks </strong>&ndash; invoke any C or C++ free/static function with a matching signature</li>
-	<li><strong>Type safe</strong> &ndash; user defined, type safe callback function data arguments</li>
+	<li><strong>Type safe</strong> &ndash; user defined, type safe callback function data argument</li>
 	<li><strong>Multicast callbacks</strong> &ndash; store multiple callbacks within an array for sequential invocation</li>
 	<li><strong>Thread-safe</strong> &ndash; suitable for use on a multi-threaded system</li>
 	<li><strong>Compact </strong>&ndash; small, easy to maintain code base consuming minimal code space</li>